PCB Design in the EE Lab

 Step 3

-This video covers what PCB are made out of and common PCB terms
+This video covers what PCB's are made out of and common PCB terms

-This video show you how to download, install and activate the student version of Eagle
+This video show you how to download, install and activate the student version of Fusion

-In this video you will follow along to design a simple schematic.
+In this video you will follow along to design a PCB Layout.

-In this video you will place the part into the PCB design software and route the wires.
-You will also learn how to export the files into industry standard Gerber files which you can send to a PCB manufacturing web site
+In this video you will learn how to export the files into industry standard Gerber files which you can send to a PCB manufacturing web site

 Mill your prototype in the EE Maker Space.